Synergeeee/Modified-Dotfiles/Jetbrains_Configs/README.md

 - To use simply go to an open project, then from the dropdown menu: file > manage IDE settings > import settings, then select the zip file for that IDE.

 - If you only want to import the keybindings, use `keybind.zip`

+# Extra Info

+- Note that for clion, there's an extra keybinding for looking at assembly which isn't present in `keybindings.zip` and only inside of `clion.zip`